fahrialmd/mindprompt/README.md

 # Description

-"Mindprompt" is a front end web application designed to help users visualize their thoughts.
+[Mindprompt](http://mindprompt-fahrialmd.vercel.app/) is a front end web application designed to help users visualize their thoughts.
 Key features include:

 - **Prompt Input Field:** Users are greeted with a dedicated input field where they can effortlessly type in text-based prompts or thoughts they wish to visualize.
 - **Machine Learning Integration:** Leveraging the power of the Hugging Face API, the application employs a sophisticated machine learning model to interpret user inputs and generate corresponding images.